cabal-club/cable/wire.md

 #### 5.1.3 Causal Sorting
 Causal sorting is the act of sorting a set of posts in ascending order.

-Let `hash(P)` be the string representing the hexadecimal encoding of the hash of post P.

 Let the `>` and `<` binary operators, when used to compare two strings, refer to a lexicographic comparison of the two strings, in ascending order.

 The comparison of two posts, Q and P, happens in a series of comparisons: